tarof429/stuckathome/python/part1_basics.md

         print('Calling cleanup')
 ```

+## Builtin-help

+If you want to read the help for a Python module, get into the interactive shell and type `help('module.name').
+The quotes are important.

 ## Quiz

 Q: What is the maximum value of an integer?
 Answer: Actually, Python doesn't have a limit and is said to be - unbounded.